 So what’s changing with the introduction of five minute settlement?

-Likewise, consumers and retailers will also be charged for their usage based on the price in each five minute block.
+Likewise, retailers will also be charged for their usage based on the price in each five minute block.

 Why is this a big deal?

 The biggest impact of this change in the short term is going to be on the generation side, and relates to how different types of generators are able to benefit.
 Generators that are flexible and able to provide rapid power with short-notice (especially batteries) are going to be big winners from this change, as it means they can respond rapidly to faster changing five minute prices.
 Likewise, the big losers from this change are going to be slower-responding generators like big coal plants, that can’t respond as rapidly to changes in the price every five minutes.
 Previously these generators didn’t need to react rapidly, as a high five minute period would translate to a high 30 minute settlement price, so they could just generate anytime in that 30 minute period and benefit.
 But now if they can’t respond in five minutes, they won’t be able to benefit from a higher price for the energy generated.

 These changes also reduce some of the power that large fleets of generators had over the market that often caused price distortions.
 One common pattern in the market (especially prevalent in Qld over 2021) was one very high price five minute period (often as much as $15/kWh), followed by five negatively priced five min periods (at -$1/kWh), would combine to create a still very high 30 minute settlement price - over $3/kWh.
 This was often caused by generators withdrawing supply for one five minute period (causing a price spike, as the NEM tried to get more generators to come online).
 The same generators would then bid back in at very low prices to provide energy for the remaining five minute periods.
 This meant they could benefit from a high 30 minute price, even though they were the ones who caused the price spike by withdrawing supply for five minutes.